warbe-maker/warbe-maker.github.io/_posts/2021-02-06-Programatically-updating-Excel-VBA-code.markdown

 ```
 2. For a Workbook which hosts _Raw-Components_ specify them in the HOSTED_RAWS constant delimited with commas.

-> ++**Be aware:**++ The Workbook component will be one of which the code cannot be updated by any means because it contains the code executed to perform the update.
-Thought this will only be relevant for Raw/Clone-VB-Projects which are yet not supported.
-However, as a consequence only calls to procedures provided with all arguments will remain in the Workbook component code and all the rest will be in a dedicated mWorkbook component.
+> ++**Be aware:**++ When the update service is initiated from within the Workbook_Open event, the Workbook component of this  VB-Project is the only code which cannot be modified programmatically.
+When the update service is initiated manually in the immediate window, even the Workbook component's code may be modified.
+Unfortunately there is no way for the service to check these condition and thus the Workbook component is exempted from any programmatic code modification.
+This constraint can only be handled by all open code in a dedicated Standard module.

 ## Usage
-### The preconditions
+### Preconditions
-The export and the update service have the following preconditions:
+Every service will be denied unless the following preconditions are met:
-1. The respective below code snippet is copied to the concerned Workbbok
+1. The basic configuration is complete and valid
+3. The serviced Workbook resides in a subfolder of the configured _ServicedRootFolder_.
+When copied to a Location 'outside' the services will be denied even when all other preconditions are met.
-3. The concerned Workbook is located in any folder within the configured _ServicedRootFolder_
+4. The serviced Workbook is the only Workbook in its parent folder
+5. The CompMan services are not _Paused_
 4. The _Conditional Compile Argument_ `CompMan = 1`
-5. The Workbook has the Add-in (CompMan) referenced

-From the above it follows: When the Workbook is moved/copied to a location outside the _ServicedRootFolder_ which is supposed to be the 'productive' location of the Workbook:
-1. The _Conditional Compile Argument_ `CompMan = 0`
-1. The Workbook has the Add-in (CompMan) un-referenced
+5. At least one of the open Workbooks must have referenced the CompMan Addin which results in an opened Addin.

 ### Pausing, continuing the CompMan Add-in
-Pddinusing and again continuing the Add-in is possible in the opened development instance.
-When the Add-in is 'paused' the export and the update service will not be executed.
-Pausing is thus a kind of emergency stop in case the CompMan Add-in seriously fails servicing properly.

-## A professional code update process
-Proposition: A productive Workbook's code must not be updated but a copy of it.
-When the update of the copy was successful the productive version will finally be moved to a release stage, updated, finally tested and moved back.
-Whichever process is chosen should consider:
-- How critical is the Workbook for the business process
-- What is the acceptable downtime of the Workbook
-- How can the downtime be kept to a minimum
-- Planning the code update process like a software release
+Pausing and continuing the Addin is possible when the Addin or the development instance of it is open.

 ## Contribution